-(a) A party may make a written request to the Appeal Committee that the hearing be adjourned to a future meeting.
-Such request will be considered at the outset of the hearing and the Appeal Committee may, in its absolute discretion, agree to the request.
+- (a) A party may make a written request to the Appeal Committee that the hearing be adjourned to a future meeting.
+Such request will be considered at the outset of the hearing and the Appeal Committee may, in its absolute discretion, agree to the request. - (b) Any such request made in advance of the hearing shall be considered as follows.